-- permanent residents of Belarus; - refugees (including those applying for refugee status); - persons working in diplomatic and consular institutions, representative offices of international organizations; - heads of representative offices of foreign companies; - priests performing religious activities in religious organizations officially registered in Belarus; - interns: - employees of foreign media organizations accredited in the Republic of Belarus: - employees of HTP residents; - persons invited for a period not exceeding 90 days to lecture and/or perform other educational work in institutions providing higher education, training and retraining;

-- persons obliged to compensate governmental expenses on support and bringing up of their children; - persons graduated from Belarusian universities and hired to take the positions in accordance with education received: - persons in other cases which fall under international treaties of the Republic of Belarus (e.g. Russian citizens).
+- · permanent residents of Belarus; - · refugees; - persons working in diplomatic and consular institutions, representative offices of international organizations; - heads of representative offices of foreign companies; - priests performing religious activities in religious organizations officially registered in Belarus; - interns; - employees of foreign media organizations accredited in Belarus; - employees of HTP residents; - persons invited for a period not exceeding 90 days to lecture and/or perform other educational work in institutions providing higher education, training and retraining; - persons obliged to compensate governmental expenses on support and bringing up their children; - persons graduated from Belarusian universities and hired to take the positions in accordance with education received; - persons in other cases, which are envisaged by the international treaties of Belarus (e.g. Russian citizens).